LMelker/Jira-DataCenter-Sandbox-Environment/README.md

 * http://jira.internal/?node=jira-node3
 * http://jira2.internal

+This funktion to shift node is not 100% whith Jira, I'll say, it's do not working at all yet!
+I need to look in to it and if there any function to tell HAProxy to stick to the next node.

-HAProxy supports Session Cookie, so set then checkmark: "Remember my login"
+HAProxy supports Session Cookie, so set then checkmark: "Remember my login" when you are loging in to Jira.

 ## Grafana and Prometheus
 This page can give you a nice start for setting this up: